-Cillizza began her career as head coach in 2002 after serving for three years as an assistant at CUA.
-In 2004 after a two-year stint as a part-time head coach, Cillizza left her career in publishing where she was an assistant production editor, reporter, and marketing manager for National Journal Group (now Atlantic Media) to follow her passion, full-time coaching.
+Cillizza began her career as head coach in 2002 after serving for three years as an assistant at CUA under Miami University (Ohio) college teammate Lisa DeStefano Thompson.
+In 2004, after a two-year stint as a part-time head coach, Cillizza left her career in publishing where she was an assistant production editor, reporter, and later marketing manager for National Journal Group (now Atlantic Media) to follow her passion -- full-time coaching.

 Cillizza has coached at U.S. Field Hockey's National Futures Championship, served as a site director, selector and coach in the U.S. Field Hockey Futures development program, directed Revolution Field Hockey camp at CUA, and coached camps with the University of Maryland, Nike, Gateway Field Hockey, Cecil County Field Hockey and Archbishop Spalding High School.
-She has also served on various National Field Hockey Coaches Association and NCAA committees.
+She has also served on various National Field Hockey Coaches Association, NCAA, conference and University committees.

-From 2006-10 Cillizza served as associate athletic director and senior woman administrator (SWA) at CUA.
+From 2006-10 Cillizza served as associate athletic director and senior woman administrator at CUA.
 In this role she oversaw seven varsity programs, directed the department's major events and programs, mentored coaches and handled special projects and committees.
-She is working on a master's degree in psychology at CUA.
+She has completed coursework toward a master's degree in psychology at CUA.

-Cillizza is a 1998 graduate of Division I Miami University in Ohio where she was a four-year letter winner and twice earned a trip to the Mid-American Conference championships.
-She was elected co-captain of her team both junior and senior year and was a three-year starter at midfield and defense.
-She earned a bachelor's degree in English literature and journalism and was a reporter and editor for the university's newspaper.
+Cillizza is a 1998 graduate of Division I Miami University in Ohio where she was a four-year letter winner and three-year starter at midfield and defense.
+She was elected co-captain of her team in her junior and senior years.
+Cillizza earned a bachelor's degree in English literature and journalism and was a reporter and editor for the university's newspaper.